 For securities (excluding trading securities) with market quotations, whose fair value shows a substantial decline from their acquisition cost and is not judged to recover to their acquisition cost, the Bank reduces its book value of securities to fair value on the balance sheet and charges valuation differences to income (hereafter "impairment losses") in the fiscal year in which they are recognized.
-No impairment losses were recognized for the fiscal year ended March 31, 2018.
+Impairment losses for the fiscal year ended March 31, 2019 amounted to ¥8,063 million.